 4. Keep your credit card accounts open

-In addition, should something go wrong that affects your credit score, cash flow or ability to gain finance, having credit already available will be invaluable.
+The best part?
+Should something go wrong that affects your credit score, cash flow, or your ability to gain finance, having credit cards on-hand for a financial emergency could prove invaluable.

 5. Avoid making multiple credit applications

-When you apply for credit, the credit provider will check your credit report.
-These enquiries are noted on your report, and having multiple enquiries from multiple credit providers can have a detrimental impact on your credit score.
+When you apply for credit, the provider will check your credit report and this enquiry will be noted on your report.
+Having too many of these enquiries from numerous credit providers can have a detrimental impact on your credit score.

-Remember, this does not just mean applying for unsecured or secured finance; phone, internet, and utility providers will check your credit score as well.
-If you make yourself look desperate by triggering numerous enquiries, you may become desperate as your credit score declines, so lenders become less keen to lend to you and your interest rates go up.
+Remember, this doesn’t just mean applications for unsecured or secured finance: phone, internet, and utility providers will also check your credit score as well.
+If you make yourself look desperate by triggering multiple enquiries, lenders may see this as you panicking as your credit score declines, so they’ll be less keen to lend to you.

 You have a plan, now it’s time to take action

-It takes just one word to sum up the process of improving your credit score: discipline.
+All you need is one word to sum up the process of improving your credit score:

 By using the 5 steps we’ve explored above?
 You'll be well on your way to doing just that.